manyfold3d/website/_installation/docker.md

 ## Standard docker-compose.yml

-Requires connection to separately-managed database and Redis servers.
+More control; requires a separate database server such as PostgresSQL, and a separate Redis server.

 ```yaml
 services: